Meet Virginia

-"Meet Virginia" is a song by American roots rock band Train, released as the lead single from their 1998 self-titled first album.
+"Meet Virginia" is a song by American pop rock band Train, released as the lead single from their 1998 self-titled first album.
 Serviced to adult album alternative radio in March 1998 as Train's debut single, the song took over a year to gain popularity on mainstream radio, eventually reaching number 20 on the US Billboard Hot 100 chart in January 2000, becoming Train's first top-20 hit and their first single to appear on the Hot 100.
 It also reached the top 20 in Canada, peaking at number 15 on the RPM 100 Hit Tracks chart.

 Background

 When asked whether the girl in the song was real or imaginary, Train posted on Twitter that "she's real parts of real woman [sic] that make up a woman that I've always wanted to meet".
 Singer Patrick Monahan added that one of the women who inspired the song was bassist Charlie Colin's girlfriend, who came over from a wedding shower still wearing a long dress and high heels, and proceeded to play shortstop for Train's softball team in a game against members of the Counting Crows.
 This inspired the line, "Wears high heels when she exercises".